-Expository sermons.
+Expository messages.

-Each student will preach three expository sermons in class of no more than 30 minutes in length (including scripture reading) from assigned scripture texts from an epistle, the Pentateuch, and the Gospels, respectively.
+Each student will present three expository exhortations in class of no more than 30 minutes in length (including scripture reading) from assigned scripture texts from an epistle, the Pentateuch, and the Gospels, respectively.

-Sermon manuscript & delivery
+Manuscript & delivery

-By 11 p.m. the day before you preach in class, you are to upload a completed sermon manuscript to Canvas.
+By 11 p.m. the day before you preach in class, you are to upload a completed manuscript to Canvas.

 - Do not include your scripture text in your manuscript since you are expected to read it from your Bible. - Include a cover sheet which indicates your FCF, Big Idea and main point outline.
 The Big Idea and main points should be in indicative/imperative form as you learned in Communication 1.
-The sermon manuscript checklist from Comm 1 is available on the course web page.
+The manuscript checklist from Comm 1 is available on the course web page.
 These will be the criteria by which the manuscript will be assessed. - Include headings in your manuscript indicating introduction, main points (subheadings for explanation, illustration and application) and conclusion. - Highlight recapitulations and transitions at each transition point.